 Assessment Cycle

-Identify specific learning outcomes, goals or objectives you aim to achieve through programs or services.
-Clear and measurable objectives are established.
+In this first step, you will identify specific learning outcomes, goals or objectives you aim to achieve through programs or services.
+These should be clear and measurable.
 We recommend using the Backward Design framework to create outcomes.
 WMUx has put together some excellent resources on this topic.

-Select appropriate assessment methods and tools that align with identified objectives.
-These methods may include surveys, tests, observations, and other data collection techniques.
-For more information about this topic, visit the WMUx Instructional Resources page.
+In step 2, select appropriate assessment methods and teaching activities that align with identified objectives.
+These may include surveys, tests, observations, and other data collection techniques.
+For more information about this topic, visit the WMUx teaching resources page on the topic of authentic assessment.

-Data is collected from various sources, including students, faculty, and stakeholders, to measure progress toward the established goals and objectives.
-This phase involves administering assessments or surveys.
-To learn more, and for some ideas to get you started, take a look at the WMUx Instructional Resources page.
-Scroll down to the bottom for a list of potential activities.
+In step 4, data is collected from various sources, including students, faculty, and stakeholders, to measure progress toward the established goals and objectives.
+This phase involves administering assessments or surveys, for example.

-Collected data is analyzed to determine the extent to which the established objectives have been met in alignment with the benchmarks that were set in step 3.
+The next step involves analyzing collected data to determine the extent to which the established objectives have been met in alignment with the benchmarks that were set in step 3.
+Analysis should involve examining trends, patterns and variations in the data.

-Assessment results are interpreted to gain insights into the strengths and weaknesses of educational programs or services.
+This step is closely aligned to step 5.
+Assessment results should be interpreted to gain insights into the strengths and weaknesses of educational programs or services.
 This phase involves understanding what the data means in the context of the goals of the program, unit, department or institution.
-Ideally, data interpretation is done collaboratively through discussions with colleagues, employers, students and/or other stakeholders who can help to make meaning of the results and provide potential ideas for action items to implement to improve outcome achievement.
+Ideally, data interpretation is done collaboratively through discussions with colleagues, employers, students and/or other stakeholders who can help to make meaning of the results, and provide potential ideas for action items to implement to improve outcome achievement.

-The assessment process is cyclical, with the intent to continuously review and revise goals/objectives and assessment methods to ensure ongoing improvement.
+The assessment process is iterative, and often cyclical, with the intent to continuously review and revise goals/objectives and assessment methods to ensure ongoing improvement.
 Feedback loops are established to monitor progress.

 Documentation of the Assessment Cycle Components and Results